TrevorSLong/bot-rick/README.md

    * $ping returns "Pong", and the bots latency
 #### Help
    * $help is here and it doesn't help much but it could be formatted to be more helpful
+#### BBYInStock
+   * $bbyinstock sends a message to two channels defined in the .env that has a message and links to RTX3000 at Best Buy.
+The goal is so that if an Admin or Mod sees RTX3000 in stock, they can easily message stock channels with links.

 # Git Command
 `git clone https://github.com/DroTron/bot-rick`